Surxe/OptionsConfig/SCHEMA.md

-        "section": "Section Name",                    # Logical grouping for documentation "help": "Description text",                   # Help text for CLI and docs "help_extended": "Extended description text": # Optional: Extended help text for the README only "example": "example value"                    # Optional: Example value for the docs only "depends_on": ["OTHER_OPTION"],               # Optional: List of options this depends on.
+        "section": "Section Name",                    # Logical grouping for documentation "help": "Description text",                   # Help text for CLI and docs "help_extended": "Extended description text": # Optional: Extended help text for the README only "links": {"link_name": "link_url"}            # Optional: Links to be included in the README only "example": "example value"                    # Optional: Example value for the docs only "depends_on": ["OTHER_OPTION"],               # Optional: List of options this depends on.
 OPTION_NAME is required only if one or more of their dependencies is true
         "sensitive": True,                            # Optional: Mask value in logs (for passwords)